KarthikBalakrishnan88/FundaSampleTest/ReadMe.txt

 ********************************************
-*Sample Assignment for Tester Role in Funda:*
+* Assignment for Tester Role in Funda:     *
 ********************************************
-> The framework is build using Selenium - Maven - Java - Junit Framework.
+> The framework is built using Selenium - Maven - Java - Junit Framework.
   To execute the test you would need to open this in Eclipse.

 Structure of the Frame Work: